CRISES-URV/eVerification-2/README.md

 - Homomorphic Recount (in a voting context) through the aggregation of the set of partial decryptions.

 The code is divided in two different parts: client and applet code.
 The former part includes the GUI and the code related to manage of the protocol execution.
+This part has been developed in Java programming language.
-The last part is the code installed into each SC.
+The last part is the code placed/installed into each SC.
+It is writted in JavaCard.

 This libaray has been tested in JCOP 21 v2.2 and Sm@rtcafé Expert 4 cards (you can find information of the results in the evaluation and conclusion sections of the `paper.pdf` and `extendedpaper.pdf`.